 Predicting demand for new products is an important and challenging problem in marketing, especially for product categories where brand is a key driver of choice.
 In these settings, observed product attributes do not explain choice patterns well, which makes predicting sales of a new product as a function of marketing mix variables intractable.
 To address this problem, I develop a scalable framework that enriches structural demand models with large language models (LLMs) to predict consumer preferences for new brands.
-After estimating preferences for existing brands using a structural model, I use an LLM to generate predictions of these brand utilities from text descriptions of the brand and consumer.
-When fine-tuned on this data, I show that the tuned LLM is able to generalize to previously unseen brands that were excluded from the training sample.
-In contrast, conventional models based on text embeddings return predictions that are essentially uncorrelated with the actual utilities, and general-purpose LLMs are also uninformative.
-My fine-tuned LLM's predictions attain a correlation of 0.52 with the held out preferences and 17 times higher mutual information than embedding-based models; i.e. for the first time, informative predictions can be made for consumer preferences of new brands from text.
-To understand why the tuned LLM works, I modify various components of the LLM and measure the change in prediction error.
-Focusing on the LLM's ability to extract useful features from the text and its subjective prior on the mapping from the features to the outcome, I find that adapting both the features and the outcome mapping from the values initialized at a pretrained LLM improve performance.
-However the manner in which the parameters of the LLM are adapted are critical, which I support with theoretical analysis.
-Finally, I combine causal estimates of the price effect from instrumental variables methods with the LLM predictions to enable pricing-related counterfactuals.
-By integrating the powerful generalization abilities of LLMs with principled economic modeling, my framework enables informed decisions on optimizing the marketing mix of a new product.
+After estimating preferences for existing brands using a structural model, I use an LLM to learn a mapping from text descriptions of the brand and consumer to these estimated preferences.
+When fine-tuned in this way, I show that the tuned LLM is able to generalize to previously unseen brands that were excluded from the training sample.
+In contrast, conventional models based on text embeddings return predictions with zero or even negative correlation with the actual utilities.
+My fine-tuned LLM achieves the first informative predictions of consumer preferences of new brands from raw text, with a 25% smaller mean squared error and correlation between predictions and held out preferences of 0.34.
+Additionally, I combine causal estimates of the price effect from instrumental variables methods with the LLM predictions to enable pricing-related counterfactuals.
 More broadly, this approach illustrates how new kinds of questions can be answered by using the capabilities of modern LLMs to systematically combine the richness of qualitative data with the precision of quantitative data.

-^{}Email: kevin.lee@chicagobooth.edu.
+\Email: kevin.lee@chicagobooth.edu.
 I thank Sanjog Misra, Eric Budish, Pradeep Chintagunta, and Giovanni Compiani for helpful discussions and support.
 This paper benefited from discussion with Malika Korganbekova and Walter Zhang.
 Researcher's own analyses calculated (or derived) based in part on data from Market Track, LLC dba Numerator and marketing databases provided through the Numerator Datasets at the Kilts Center for Marketing Data Center at The University of Chicago Booth School of Business.
 The conclusions drawn from the Numerator data are those of the researcher and do not reflect the views of Numerator.
 Numerator is not responsible for and had no role in analyzing or preparing the results reported herein.
+The raw Numerator data was used solely to estimate consumer preferences using a standard economic choice model.
+At no point did researchers use any AI tools with Numerator's raw data.